 In conclusion, the holding function is central in assisting the psyche to settle into the soma.
 The study findings demonstrate how various types of mirroring can serve a “somatic holding function” to support the psyche as it settles into the body, embracing various parts of it that have been discarded, rejected, or invalidated.
 The various types of mirroring allow for new connections to be created within the self and form the foundation for various therapy processes.

-These findings expand our understanding of how mirroring contributes to raising self-awareness (Sandel et al., 1993), promotes empathic processes in therapy (Mcgarry, & Russo 2011) and serves as a tool for understanding the patient’s world through the therapist’s awareness of sensations arising in their body through somatic transference processes (Vulcan, 2009 in Mcgarry et al., 2011).
-It may be that the therapist’s attitude as they mirror the patient’s movements, joining them and enabling them, is what helps reduce the sense of self-criticism characteristic of children with anxiety disorders (Halldorsson et al., 2019a).
+These findings expand our understanding of how mirroring contributes to raising self-awareness (Sandel et al., 1993), promotes empathic processes in therapy (Mcgarry, & Russo 2011) and serves as a tool for understanding the patient’s world through the therapist’s awareness of sensations arising in their body through somatic transference processes (Vulcan, 2009 in Mcgarry & Russo, 2011).
+It may be that the therapist’s attitude as they mirror the patient’s movements, joining them and enabling them, is what helps reduce the sense of self-criticism characteristic of children with anxiety disorders (Halldorsson et al., 2019).
 These findings are congruent with the findings of a previous study indicating that when family CBT was used to reduce parental rejection and criticism as opposed to granting children autonomy (n=128) anxiety levels were lowered (Van der Giessen et al., 2019).

 Analytical Processes in Movement